Let’s first answer the question: what is a suffix?

 Attore, attorucolo

-Actor, good-for-nothing actor
+Actor, no-good actor

 Maestro, maestrucolo